Ego death: Buddhism

-Zen practice is said to lead to ego-death.
-Ego-death is also called "great death", in contrast to the physical "small death".
+Zen practice is said to lead to ego death.
+Ego death is also called "great death", in contrast to the physical "small death".
 According to Jin Y. Park, the ego death that Buddhism encourages makes an end to the "usually-unconsciousness-and-automated quest" to understand the sense-of-self as a thing, instead of as a process.
 According to Park, meditation is learning how to die by learning to "forget" the sense of self:

 According to Welwood, "egolessness" is a common experience.
 Egolessness appears "in the gaps and spaces between thoughts, which usually go unnoticed".
 Existential anxiety arises when one realizes that the feeling of "I" is nothing more than a perception.
 According to Welwood, only egoless awareness allows us to face and accept death in all forms.

-David Loy also mentions the fear of death, and the need to undergo ego-death to realize our true nature.
+David Loy also mentions the fear of death, and the need to undergo ego death to realize our true nature.
 According to Loy, our fear of egolessness may even be stronger than our fear of death.

 "Egolessness" is not the same as anatta (non-self).
-Where the former is more of a personal experience, Anatta is a doctrine common to all of Buddhism – describing how the constituents of a person contain no permanent entity (one has no "essence of themself"):
+Where the former is more of a personal experience, Anatta is a doctrine common to all of Buddhism – describing how the constituents of a person (or any other phenomena) contain no permanent entity (one has no "essence of themself"):

 Taoism

-The Taoist internal martial artist Bruce Frantzis reports an experience of fear of ego annihilation, or "ru ding":I was in Hong Kong, beginning to learn the old Yang style of Tai Chi Chaun when ru ding first struck me… It was late at night, at a still and quiet terrace on the Peak, where few people came after midnight…the park was quiet, and the moon and the sky felt as though they were descending downward, putting enormous pressure on every square inch of my skin, as I tried to life my arms with the expansive energy of tai chi…I felt as if Chi from the moonlight, stars, and sky penetrated my body against my will.
+The Taoist internal martial artist Bruce Frantzis reports an experience of fear of ego annihilation, or "ru ding":

+I was in Hong Kong, beginning to learn the old Yang style of Tai Chi Chaun when ru ding first struck me… It was late at night, at a still and quiet terrace on the Peak, where few people came after midnight…the park was quiet, and the moon and the sky felt as though they were descending downward, putting enormous pressure on every square inch of my skin, as I tried to lift my arms with the expansive energy of tai chi…I felt as if Chi from the moonlight, stars, and sky penetrated my body against my will.
 My body and mind became immensely still, as though they had dropped into a bottomless abyss, even though I was doing the rhythmic slow motion movements…At the depth of the stillness, an overwhelming, formless fear began to develop in my belly….
 Then it happened: an all-consuming, paralyzing fear seemed all at once to invade every cell in my body… I knew if I kept practicing there would be nothing left of me in a few seconds… I stopped practicing… and ran down the hill praying hard that this terror would leave me….

 The ego, goes into a mortal fear when the false reality of being separate from the universal life force is threatened by your consciousness having reached an awareness of connection to everything in existence.
 The ego spews forth all sorts of terrifying psychological and physiological reactions in the body and mind to make meditators petrified of leaving the state of separation.